-There are some Singaporeans who travel to Japan so much that the names of obscure towns roll off their tongues like nobody’s business.
+There are some Singaporeans who travel to Japan so much that the names of obscure Japanese onsens and izakayas roll off their tongues like smoother than kewpie mayo.
 For the rest of us, travelling around Japan is and will always remain a mystery.

-Booking flights from Singapore to Japan is easy enough, but once you’re there, you’ll need to figure out the intricacies of the Japan rail and public transport systems (yes, plural).
-And more importantly, you need to calculate whether it’s worthwhile to buy a JR Pass in Singapore before you fly.
+Booking flights from Singapore to Japan is easy enough.
+But once you’re there, you’ll need all your brain power to figure out the intricacies of the Japan rail and public transport systems (yes, plural).
+More importantly, before you get there, you need to calculate whether it’s worthwhile to buy a JR Pass in Singapore before you fly.

 To make things confusing, on top of the nationwide Japan Rail Pass, there are also many cheaper regional JR Passes e.g. JR Hokkaido Pass, JR Kansai Pass and JR Kyushu Pass.